asyncapi/website/pages/community/styleguide/aboutguide.md

 ### Research
 Before creating your first draft, it is beneficial to research similar resources and use them as references.
 Avoid plagiarism or copying and pasting from other websites unless the content already exists on our site.

+### Plagiarism
+Plagiarism can be defined as an act of using someone else's work as your own, without giving any acknowledgment or credit.
+These are some examples of plagiarism:
+- Copying and pasting content word for word.
+- Paraphrasing or making changes to the text without crediting the source.
+- Using content written by someone else i.e ChatGPT.

 ### Follow writing principles
 When writing documentation, we aim to achieve the following:
 - **Clear** - It is very important that your writing is as clear as possible.
 Avoid using jargon or ambiguous words.
 Explain technical terms in simple and easy-to-understand words while considering your target audience.
 Additionally, keep your sentences short and sweet.